ignc-research/arena-rosnav-3D/docs/Miscellaneous.md

 5. If you want to use this robot for drl training you must also add the definition of the actionspace of the robot under:\
 `arena_navigation/arena_local_planer/learning_based/arena_local_planner_drl/configs`
 6. If you want to make your implementation publicly available, make sure to update the documentation [here](Usage.md#robots) and [here](https://github.com/ignc-research/arena-rosnav-3D#robots)

+## How to include additional robot models into flatland
+To also use a robot model in the 2D flatland simulation, the following steps must be taken:
+1. Create a flatland model.
+These models follow the naming-convention: `{YOUR_ROBOT_NAME}.model.yaml`.
+The models can be found [here](https://github.com/ignc-research/arena-rosnav/tree/noetic-devel/simulator_setup/robot).
+Consider alter the following parameters for your model:
+- __type__: which can be [_circle, polygon_]; change the __radius__ or __points__ parameter accordingly.
+(The points are often already defined in the `costmap_common_params` file of your robot)
+- __range__: If your robot uses a laser put here the max range of the laser
+- __angle__: If your robots uses a laser, put here the _min_ and _max_ angle of your laser, as well as the laser _increment_
+  > Note: These parameters can be determined for example if you are able to run this repo already in gazebo, by running `rostopic echo scan` in the command line.
+In the header of your scan message these parameters should already be defined.
+2. Add the parameters to the launch file, like [here](https://github.com/ignc-research/arena-rosnav/blob/36023191f7acf3be60955117f000c89d0930cf76/arena_bringup/launch/start_arena_flatland.launch#L68) since these are needed for the simulation.
+If your model is not circular, put for its radius the distance between the center and the furthest edge of the robot.
+3. Add an rviz file [here](https://github.com/ignc-research/arena-rosnav/tree/noetic-devel/arena_bringup/rviz) that subscribes to the robot position with {YOUR_ROBOT_NAME}-topic.
+4. Setup your robot navigation stag (this is identical in Gazebo and flatland, therefore refer to step 3 described above)
+5. If you want to use the robot model for rl-training.
+Also define the action-space of the robot.
+This can be done [here](https://github.com/ignc-research/arena-rosnav/tree/noetic-devel/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/configs).
+If your robot is holonomic make sure to take this into account.
+To determine the angular range (the degree by which the robot is able to turn his wheels) you can either check the website of the manufacturer or find this in parameter-file for your local-planner (teb,dwa etc)